OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 - Windows Server 2012 R2 or later when hosting on Windows Server
 - Linux is supported when using the [Octopus Deploy Docker Docker image](https://octopus.com/blog/introducing-linux-docker-image)

-[High avalability](/docs/administration/high-availability/index.md) functionality is included with both Server and Data Center licenses.
+[High availability](/docs/administration/high-availability/index.md) functionality is included with both Server and Data Center licenses.

 ![](/docs/administration/high-availability/images/high-availability.svg)

-How high availability works in Octopus Deploy is all tasks are dropped into a queue.
+High availability works in Octopus Deploy by dropping tasks into a queue.
 Periodically, each high availability node will check the queue for work.
 The node will pick up any pending tasks until it reaches its task cap or it runs out of pending tasks to pick up.

 Here are some items to consider when installing Octopus Deploy:
 - Cloud providers (GCP, AWS, Azure) will charge roughly the same for 2 VMs with 2 cores / 4 GB of RAM or 1 VM with 4 cores / 8 GB of RAM.
 The difference in cost is typically less than $10 USD per month.